 Providing value to organizations of all kinds

 The Career Track MBA program is for early career professionals or recent graduates.
 And, as LaPine and Nguyen’s experience shows, these students build on their work experience and business knowledge after only a year in the program.
 They also contribute to the global and local communities.
-With the energetic support of the College of Business and Economics Career Services and the program’s staff, every student found an internship this summer with many of them interning at Treasure Valley organizations including St. Luke’s, the City of Boise, Downtown Boise Association, Micron, Boise Hawks and J. R. Simplot Company, as well as at Boise State.
+With the energetic support of the College of Business and Economics Career Services and the program’s staff, every student found an internship this summer.
+Some interned in other faraway locations, like one who worked with a soccer club in Italy, and many others at Treasure Valley organizations including St. Luke’s, the City of Boise, Downtown Boise Association, Micron, Boise Hawks and J. R. Simplot Company, as well as at Boise State.

 “At the end of the summer, we survey the companies that provide student internships and the overwhelming feedback is that our students exceed expectations and 100% of the companies want to hire another Career Track MBA student next summer,” said Lamb.
 “Not only do our students get invaluable work experience, the companies essentially get a three-month job interview and often make students a job offer, which means full-time employment is waiting for the student when they graduate in the spring.”